Russia addressing ‘growing Central Asia security concerns’

 Reminder of EEU ‘benefits’

-Kommersant said Russia’s top diplomat reminded the Tajik side of what benefits it could get from participating in another integration project promoted by Russia, namely, the Eurasian Economic Union (EEU).
+Kommersant said Russia’s top diplomat reminded the Tajik side of what benefits it could obtain from participating in another integration project promoted by Russia, namely, the Eurasian Economic Union (EEU).
 According to the Tajik foreign minister, a visit of Russian President Vladimir Putin to Tajikistan is scheduled for the second half of September.
+Dozens of agreements will be signed during it.

-“On the one hand,” concluded Aliyev, “the withdrawal of U.S. forces offers an opportunity for Russia to strengthen its role in Central Asia’s security.
-By providing more security guarantees, requesting a firmer pro-Moscow attitude and economic and foreign policy orientation from the Central Asian Republics.
+“On the one hand,” concluded Aliyev, “the withdrawal of U.S. forces offers an opportunity for Russia to strengthen its role in Central Asia’s security by providing more security guarantees, requesting a firmer pro-Moscow attitude and economic and foreign policy orientation from the Central Asian Republics.
 Moreover, the security guarantees provided by Moscow will probably have to bring economic benefits for Russia too.”